Find out all you need to know about legacy system integration in our comprehensive guide, covering everything from challenges to real world examples.

 Legacy technology can also refer to applications, systems, and technologies that are no longer being maintained, supported, or updated by developers or manufacturers.

 However, not all legacy systems are obsolete.
-In fact, many form the foundation of an enterprise’s infrastructure and are thus critical to daily operations.
+In fact, many form the foundation of an enterprise’s infrastructure and are critical to daily operations.
 But despite being functional and in active use, these systems fail to meet modern business requirements and can negatively impact long-term sustainability.

-Legacy technology examples
+Legacy system examples

 Common Business-Oriented Language (COBOL)